Altaks/Altaks/README.md

 ## ❔ About me

 🎓 I'm Altaks, a 17 yo. french student who's learning programming languages in order to get a **FullStack Developer** status.
 I'm specializing myself in **back-end** languages such as Java, Python and C++.
+I like learning about everything, especially about algorithms, optimization techniques, maths, physics and everything that concerns our world

 ## 🏅 Achievements

 Since I'm 12 yo.
-I develop plugins for Minecraft servers (Arqion/ElementaryNetwork), some websites for friends and geeky stuff like these.
+I developed plugins for Minecraft servers (Arqion for 1 year and ElementaryNetwork for one year and a half), some websites for friends and geeky stuff like these.
 I got to partipate to the CGL (a national programming contest) of april 2022.